workflowproducts/envelope/README.md

-# Postage - A fast replacement for PGAdmin
+# Envelope - Publish web apps based on your PostgreSQL database fast!

 ## Dependencies

 #### LIBEV
-Different versions of libev may not work with every version of Postage.
-To avoid problems, the Postage compile process is set up to statically compile libev.
+Different versions of libev may not work with every version of Envelope.
+To avoid problems, the Envelope compile process is set up to statically compile libev.
 This way we control what version you use.
 If you need a different version, start with the dependencies/update.sh file.

 #### LIBRESSL
-Postage uses the new TLS API found in LibreSSL.
+Envelope uses the new TLS API found in LibreSSL.
 It can take some time to compile LibreSSL.
 If LibreSSL is already installed on your machine, then the compile process dynamically loads that one.
 This way you can avoid the wait.
 If not, it's compiled in statically.

 #### LIBPQ
-In order for Postage to talk to PostgreSQL you need to have the libpq library installed.
+In order for Envelope to talk to PostgreSQL you need to have the libpq library installed.

 Mac OS X ships with a PostgreSQL install with no libpq header files.
-If you then install PostgreSQL but don't add it to your PATH (in .profile) then the Postage configure process will error saying that it found pg_config (but it will be the wrong one) and fail to find the libpq header files.
+If you then install PostgreSQL but don't add it to your PATH (in .profile) then the Envelope configure process will error saying that it found pg_config (but it will be the wrong one) and fail to find the libpq header files.
 To fix this situation, make sure you add the proper pgsql/bin folder in the beginning of your path.

 Usually, if you have psql then you'll have the libpq library files and be fine.
 Rarely, you may encounter issues by using the wrong version of libpq.
-In these cases, or in the case where you want to run postage on a computer that doesn't have libpq installed, you can consult the file INSTALL_LIBPQ for some OS specific advice on how to get libpq.
+In these cases, or in the case where you want to run envelope on a computer that doesn't have libpq installed, you can consult the file INSTALL_LIBPQ for some OS specific advice on how to get libpq.

-If postage compiles and links but doesn't run (on linux):
+If envelope compiles and links but doesn't run (on linux):

 Add this line to `/etc/ld.so.conf`: